vveisard/blue-ball/WORK.md

 ---

-# STORY generic camera transform
+# STORY camera zones

-I've decided that I should create a generic camera interpolation system.

 ## DESIGN

-the camera cylinder behavior should apply a desired transform using the cylinder coordinates.

-## TODO

-remove camera cylinder "desired state"
+I need to have a

 ---